Creating a Realtime PWA Using Angular and Firebase (Part 2)

 Enabling PWA support

-One of the core premises of PWAs is that they work without a network connection.
-This functionality is enabled by browser technologies such as the service worker API and the cache interface.
+One of the core promises of PWAs is that they work without a network connection.
+The service worker API and the cache interface make this possible.

 Angular and PWA

-Since we are using the Angular CLI, it is straightforward to add a PWA plugin by executing ng add @angular/pwa.
-Let's quickly review what this plugin is doing.
+Since we’re using the Angular CLI, adding PWA support is as simple as running ng add @angular/pwa.
+Let’s quickly review what that does.

-The ng add command adds an npm package to an Angular project, and it also configures the project by making some necessary changes - for example, changing the schematic.
+ng addcommand adds an npm package to an Angular project and configures the project by making necessary changes (for example, changing the schematic).

-Adding @angular/pwa to our application means that the @angular/service-worker package also gets added automatically to the project.
-Furthermore, the following gets added to app.module.ts:
+Adding @angular/pwa means @angular/service-worker also gets installed automatically.
+The following gets added to app.module.ts:

 import { ServiceWorkerModule } from '@angular/service-worker';